Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Related work

 \subsection{Temporal Behavior Modeling}

-The goal of temporal Behavior modeling is to capture the dynamics and patterns of temporal data for predicting the future behavior of targets \cite{DBLP:journals/tois/FangZSG20}.
+The goal of temporal behavior modeling is to capture the dynamics and patterns of temporal data for predicting the future behavior of targets \cite{DBLP:journals/tois/FangZSG20}.
 Recently, many methods have been proposed in various domains.
-For instance, \citet{DBLP:journals/corr/abs-2205-14837} and \citet{DBLP:conf/aaai/MaMZSLC20} applied GNN based on temporal interactions to embed global context information and capture the long-term and short-term behaviors of items respectively in recommendation system. \citet{DBLP:conf/sigir/0001DWLZ020} effectively propagates message information between users and items in the interaction graph without using feature transformation and nonlinear activation. \citet{DBLP:conf/kdd/YuSDL0L20} and \citet{DBLP:conf/www/YuWS0L22} leveraged dynamic GNNs to solve the temporal sets prediction problem, which is a general formalization of the next-basket recommendation task \cite{DBLP:conf/www/RendleFS10}.
-To capture the sequential behaviors of patients in intelligent treatment, \cite{DBLP:conf/kdd/WangZHZ18} and \cite{DBLP:conf/kdd/0001YSLQT18} employed the recurrent neural network with supervised reinforcement learning, and a heterogeneous long short-term network framework respectively.
+For instance, \citet{DBLP:journals/corr/abs-2205-14837} and \citet{DBLP:conf/aaai/MaMZSLC20} applied GNN based on temporal interactions to embed global context information and capture the long-term and short-term behaviors of items respectively in recommendation system. \citet{DBLP:conf/sigir/0001DWLZ020} effectively propagated message information between users and items in the interaction graph without using feature transformation and nonlinear activation. \citet{DBLP:conf/kdd/YuSDL0L20} and \citet{DBLP:conf/www/YuWS0L22} leveraged dynamic GNNs to solve the temporal sets prediction problem, which is a general formalization of the next-basket recommendation task \cite{DBLP:conf/www/RendleFS10}.
+To capture the sequential behaviors of patients in intelligent treatment, \citet{DBLP:conf/kdd/WangZHZ18} and \citet{DBLP:conf/kdd/0001YSLQT18} employed the recurrent neural network with supervised reinforcement learning, and a heterogeneous long short-term network framework respectively.
 In social networks, \citet{DBLP:journals/tnn/JiaoGJHWPGW22} combined both network topology and temporal information to predict link relations based on deep autoencoders, while \citet{DBLP:journals/tkde/QiuWHDYY23} represented motifs in social networks as temporal distributions and made predictions based on a combination of multiple motifs.
-In online advertising, \citet{DBLP:conf/sigir/ZhengZ0C22} considered the structural information between items from their attributes in the interaction graph and modeled the user intentions hierarchically for better capturing the correlations among users.
+In patent application trend prediction, \citet{DBLP:journals/tkde/ZouYSDWZ24} designed memorable representations for companies and IPC codes for learning their evolving semantic information based on historical patent sequences.

 The existing works are proposed for learning specific dynamics in several scenarios, which are not specifically designed for patent classification problems.
-In this paper, we design a historical application patterns learning module to model the temporal application behaviors of assignees via graph neural networks with positional embedding.
+In this paper, we build a patent interaction graph from the historical patent sequences and design a historical application patterns learning module to model the high-order temporal application behaviors of assignees based on their previous patent records via graph neural networks with positional embedding.